-Our mission is to ignite, empower and transform people traditionally labeled "at-risk" into social entrepreneurs, engineers, and global leaders through our innovative, holistic and progressive human development school model.
+We endeavor to ignite, empower, and transform young people of great promise traditionally labeled "atrisk" and who have access to the least economic resources, into social entrepreneurs, engineers, and global leaders through our innovative, holistic, and progressive human development school model.

 Our vision is to use our Teaching Firm, a unique teacher-led organizational model, to be a fun, holistic, 'collegesuccessful', career-ready, communitycentered, culturally rich and relevant incubator of exceptional human potential where we spark, nurture and unleash mindful people empowered to affect positive change in the communities we serve.
-October 31, 2022
+October 30, 2023